 Covers multiple subjects

 As a work-at-home mom with 4 kids, I absolutely must combine things when it comes to homeschooling.
 There are two ways to do this.
 First, you can combine ages.
-Apologia’s science and world view curriculum are excellent examples of this.
+Apologia’s science and worldview curriculum are excellent examples of this.
 You can work with multiple children from the same text using different workbooks.
-Mystery of History is another great example.
+The Mystery of History is another great example.

-Even better, combine both methods like I did with To Every Nation, my new study of missionaries.
-Not only can it be used across elementary and middle school, it covers history, geography, Bible, and reading/writing.
+Even better, combine both methods as I did with To Every Nation and To Every Nation 2, my studies of missionaries.
+Not only can they be used across elementary and middle school, but they also cover history, geography, Bible, and reading/writing.

 If you need more specific direction and inspiration in your choosing your homeschool curriculum or planning your homeschool year, I want to invite you to my FREE Homeschool Planning Boot Camp!

 In only 5 days, you could be set up for your best homeschool year ever!
 I’d love for you to join me!